nevalainen/NHL-data-analysis/README.md

 # NHL-statistics

-This repository contains different (Python) applications that provide some statistical support for e.g. fantasy hockey by utilizing data provided by NHL API.
+This repository contains (Python) applications or Jupyter Notebooks that provide some statistical analyses of NHL